 Self-described "crystal wizard and professional weirdo" Michelle Ferris runs a metaphysical shop that couldn't be more down-to-earth, with an entirely LGBTQ management team and a space so welcoming that it recently played host to a lesbian proposal.

 Seattle’s LGBTQ-owned cupcakery serves The Gay (a cute confetti cupcake) each year in June—because an aversion to Pride Month displays in big box stores shouldn’t preclude anyone from tasting the rainbow.

 Cofounder Alyssa Kaliszewski’s passion for sourcing gender- and size-inclusive vintage clothing colors the selection at this West Seattle shop: “I'm plus-size, and also bisexual, and wanted to find a way to offer vintage clothing for folks that are like me,” Kaliszewski says.
 “Folks who don't necessarily follow the normal gender prescription of what people should wear.”

-Seattle vegans have lost their collective mind for this new food truck, which parks outside the Ballard outpost of Cycle Dogs to sling photogenic doughnuts in flavors like french toast and rose petal.
+Seattle vegans have lost their collective mind for the food-truck-turned-doughnut-shop slinging photogenic treats, including an edible-glitter-topped Pride doughnut that's available year-round.
 Owners Christopher Ballard and Sean Willis, also the couple behind plant-based magazine Outbound Herbivore, are equally sweet.

 Seattle has no shortage of proudly queer-owned bars and restaurants (and they're just the place to celebrate Pride).
 Here are a few we love: